sivakusayan/blog/src/posts/2025/8/math-struct-packing.md

 <aside>
 <p>
-We'll actually prove something slightly stronger - that the offsets of structure members from the beginning of a structure are consistent as long as the structure starts at a memory address divisible by the structure's largest alignment.
+We'll actually prove something slightly stronger - that the offsets of structure members are consistent as long as the structure starts at a memory address divisible by the structure's largest alignment.
 </p>

 <p>